The Florida State women's basketball team will have every home game air on an ESPN platform or through the ACC's regional sports networks

 By her fourth year, Semrau had completely turned the program around, capturing a 19-12 record and the first NCAA Tournament appearance in a decade.
 The 2000-01 season served as the jumpstart for unprecedented success.

 FSU had only four 20-win seasons before Semrau guided the Noles to six 20-win seasons over a seven-year stretch beginning in 2004-05.

 A Respected and Seasoned Coach Prior to coming to Florida State, Semrau served three years as an assistant coach and recruiting coordinator at the University of Wisconsin under Jane Albright.
 While in Madison, she contributed to the Badgers' three-straight winning seasons and two NCAA Tournament appearances, including the program's first ever back-to-back 20-win seasons.
 Semrau first joined Albright at Northern Illinois in 1991 where she assisted in leading NIU to three consecutive NCAA Tournament appearances.

 Before her hiring at Northern Illinois, Semrau served as head women's basketball coach and assistant athletic director at Occidental College in Los Angeles for four years where she compiled a 51-47 overall record.
 She also coached soccer for two seasons and was responsible for the administrative duties of fundraising and promotions at the Division III institution.

 A native of Seattle, Wash., Semrau is a graduate of Shorecrest High School.
 She went on to attend the University of Puget Sound for two years.
-Semrau transferred to the University of California-San Diego in 1984 where she finished her career ranking 13th all-time in scoring and fourth all-time in assists.
+Semrau transferred to the University of California-San Diego in 1984 where she was a team co-captain and Co-MVP.
 She graduated in 1985 with a bachelor's degree in communications and received her master's degree in athletic administration from the University of Southern California in 1988.